Antonboom/testifylint/README.md

 **Enabled by default**: true. <br>
 **Reason**: Protection from bugs and more appropriate `testify` API with clearer failure message.

-`encoded-compare` detects JSON-style string constants (usable in `fmt.Sprintf` also) and JSON-style/YAML-style named variables.
+`encoded-compare` detects valid JSON string constants (usable in `fmt.Sprintf` also) and JSON-style/YAML-style named variables.
 If variable is converted to `json.RawMessage`, then it is considered JSON unconditionally.

 When fixing, `encoded-compare` removes unnecessary conversions to `[]byte`, `string`, `json.RawMessage` and calls of